Suehirocho Station (Tokyo): History

-Suehirocho Station opened on 1 January 1930.
+Suehirocho Station opened as the Tokyo Underground Railway on 1 January 1930.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 20,426 passengers daily.
 By 2018, this had risen to 25,626.

 Surrounding area

 JR East's Akihabara Station is within walking distance of this station.